 e.
 Telecommunications control mechanisms like routers, firewalls, and switches,

 f.
-Data Centers - generation, fuel & water supplies.
+Data Center diesel power generation and their dependent fuel & water supplies.

 g.
 Fuel pipeline valves,

 h.
-Environmental air conditioning systems and their water supplies for data centers,
+Environmental air conditioning systems and their water supplies.

 i.
 Physical access by approved persons to critical facilities.

 k.
-Internet of Things (IoT) - control, data collection & telemetry devices and systems
+Internet of Things (IoT) - control, data collection & telemetry devices.

 l.
-Bitcoin Digital Currency - storage and withdrawals independent of a Central Bank.
+Bitcoin Digital Currency - storage & withdrawals independent of a Central Bank.

-1. The solutions we use are designed to stop Teleworkers, Outside Contractors, Insiders and others, who inadvertently or intentionally try to cause a breach.
-Privileged Users are not restricted to only work on-site.
+1. The solutions developed are designed to stop Teleworkers (Covid-19), Outside Contractors, Insiders, and others, who inadvertently or intentionally try to cause a breach.

-2. We use a Two Factor, Multi-Factor Authentication (MFA) for initial authentication (facial, fingerprint, gesture, and/or voice).
-For PAM users we add an invisible Cryptographic Identifier (Confidential), followed by a third bio-metric factor (Confidential) if any question remains.
+2. Access Authentication need not be based on unreliable CAC cards & passwords.
+I initially use two (2) biometric “Touchless” authentication factors (facial, gesture, and/or voice).
+For Privileged Users (PAM) users I add an invisible Cryptographic Identifier (Confidential), followed by a third biometric factor (Confidential), if any question remains.

-3. After initial authentication for PAM users, I continue to authenticate the user to confirm that the authenticated user is still the same user who was initially granted access (Confidential).
-Most software developed solutions ignore the possibility that the authenticated user may have later been replaced by another (a bad guy).
+3. After initial authentication for PAM users, I continue to authenticate the user to confirm that the authenticated user is still the same user who was initially granted access.
+Most software developed solutions ignore the possibility that the originally authenticated user may have been replaced by another, “a Bad Guy”.

-4. Also, after initial authentication for PAM users we continuously use behavioural analytics (Confidential) to determine if the authenticated user has now undergone a behaviour change (i.e. Edward Snowden & Andreas Lubitz), and may now want to cause harm.
+4. Also, after initial authentication for PAM users I continuously use behavioral analytics to determine if the authenticated user has now undergone a behavior change (i.e., Edward Snowden & Andreas Lubitz), and may now want to cause harm.

-6. PAM users are continuously recorded, with Customer Service being allowed to remotely monitor activity in real-time and/or previously recorded information.
-Customer Service persons are considered PAM users.
+7. PAM users are continuously recorded, with Customer Service being allowed to remotely monitor activity in real-time and/or view previously recorded information.
+Customer Service persons are considered as PAM users.

-7. The recommended terminal for PAM users is their existing issued notebook computer.
-They are allowed to conduct both personal liberties and secure activities (Confidential) on the same terminal, with no additional risk.
+8. The recommended terminal for PAM users is their existing issued notebook computer.
+They are allowed to conduct both personal liberties and secure activities on the same terminal, with no additional risk.

-9. Side effects of the above solutions are reduced costs, higher reliability, faster authentications than current MFA’s, and no reduction to personal liberties.
+10. Side effects of the my solutions are reduced costs, higher reliability, faster authentications than current MFA’s, and no reduction to personal liberties.

-10. Lastly, to accomplish the above, our team, is proficient in SSO tools similar to OpenIDM, such as Okta, with Java/Goovy scripting and Python and Perl, Web technologies (e.g. Angular, Backbone, Bootstrap, Handlebars JS), have a good knowledge/experience of LDAP, Active directory, software development lifecycle concepts (source code management, code review, testing, etc); large, silo’d Jira-like enterprise and development systems such as GitHub, FogBugz, BaseCamp, Trello, VersionOne, and several different continuous integration systems like Jenkins.
+11. Lastly, to accomplish the above, my project team uses SSO tools similar to OpenIDM, such as Okta, with Java/Goovy, Python and Perl scripting, and Web technologies (e.g. Angular, Backbone, Bootstrap, Handlebars JS).
+The team also has good knowledge/experience with LDAP, Active directory, software development lifecycle concepts (source code management, code review, testing, etc.), large silo’d Jira-like enterprises and development systems such as GitHub, FogBugz, BaseCamp, Trello, VersionOne, plus several other different continuous integration systems like Jenkins.